You may think that a 650 credit score personal loan might be difficult.

 Shop Around and Haggle With Different Lenders

-Don’t accept the first loan offer you get from any type of lender.
+Don't accept the first loan offer you get from any lender.
 This exclusion includes the lenders we have already discussed.
 Taking your first offer will make you seem desperate or easy to fool.
 As a result, lenders may have second thoughts and take back their offer.

 Always be willing to haggle a little bit on the cost and talk to other lenders.
 Usually, you can get them to create better terms if you are willing to fight a little bit.
 Even better, you may be able to create a bidding war between lenders that gets you a higher-quality loan at a fairer price.